vertica/VerticaPy/EXAMPLE.md

     <object>  Name: titanic, Number of rows: 1234, Number of columns: 10

-Let's now save the vDataframe in the Database to fulfill the next step: Data Modelling.
+Now, let's save the vDataFrame in the Database to finish our data model.

 ```python